AI CodeFix

 Mapping activation patterns

 I audited how enterprise B2B products typically drive feature adoption, then stress-tested each pattern against developer behavior.
-Most failed, too interruptive, too abstract, or front-loading commitment before value.
-This led me to design around problem-moments rather than onboarding moments: surfacing the feature exactly when the user has a relevant issue in front of them.
+Most failed: too interruptive, too abstract, or front-loading commitment before value.
+The insight was that developers do not explore new features, they encounter them.
+The design had to be present at the moment of need, not before it.

 Designing progressive disclosure